God’s timing is perfect. If you’re a Christian, chances are you’ve heard this phrase in a church sermon.

 Sometimes, we will encounter a result that we are not happy with or that comes unexpectedly.
 These circumstances may be challenging but God has a way of teaching us and blessing our lives in ways that we can’t imagine.

-9 Reasons God’s Timing Is Better Than Ours
+9 Reasons God’s Timing Is Perfect

 1. He Doesn’t Have Deadlines